KimSangYeon-DGU/GSoC-2019/README.md

   <img src="https://github.com/KimSangYeon-DGU/GSoC-2019/blob/master/images/05_impact_90_1000_constraint.png" width=256>
 </p>

 The above figures are the training process and the graph of the constraint.
 The left is with lambda 100 and the right is with lambda 1,000.
 From that, we found out that with lambda 100, the constraint was unstable and there are some cases in which the training works with the more-constrained optimization.
+In addition, we also found out that the too high lambda rather interferes with the convergence of the objective function.

 ### 4. Phi modeling
 According to the original paper, <img src="https://latex.codecogs.com/gif.latex?cos(\phi)" title="cos(\phi)" /> can be calculated from that